rabbibotton/clog-typeahead/README.md

 Usage (not using CLOG Builder):

-In you .asd file add to your :depends :clog-typeahead
+In you .asd file add to your :depends-on :clog-typeahead

 Attach to any form control (usually form text inputs) you wish to have a drop down box using: